JustWhit3/arsenalgear-py/cpp/doc/Download, install and run.md

 ```shell
 ./scripts/update.sh
 ```
-Then, you can reinstall the repository:
+Then, you can reinstall the cpp source code:
 ```shell
 ./scripts/install_cpp.sh
 ```